 1.Application 2.Evaluation 3.Testing 4.Exit

 (30 days) (60 days) (six months) (n/a)

-Innovators submit a completed application pack which requires information such as entity details, description of the innovative concept, testing plan, risk assessment and exiting plan.
-The application pack must include a completed Licencing form in those cases where the innovator is non-licensed to conduct regulated activities in the KSA.
+Innovators submit a completed application pack to Sandbox Regulatory email which requires information such as entity details, description of the innovative concept, testing plan, risk assessment and exiting plan.
 SAMA assesses the content of the Innovator's application against the Sandbox' Eligibility Criteria SAMA officials work alongside the Innovator in order to help them finalize their testing plans and agree with the Innovator the Sandbox tools that will be deployed as well as any customer safeguards.
 All applications are assessed and successful candidates are shortlisted into a Cohort and issued a LoA which will allow them to test their innovation in the Sandbox.
 Innovators test their ideas in the Sandbox for a period of six months.
 This period can be extended in exceptional cases (e.g. circumstances outside the Innovator's control prevent it from completing the testing with six months) or cut it short (e.g. in case of the Innovator not complying with the content of the LoA).
 Based on the results of the tests carried out in the sandbox, Innovators decide whether or not their technology is mature enough to be scaled up or not adequate to enter the market.

-6. Sandbox Cohorts
+5. Sandbox Cohorts